minsoehan/devcpages/content/tech/what-package-provides-what-command/index.md

 date = '2025-06-22T19:22:44+06:30'
 draft = false
-title = 'What Package Provides What Command' categories = ['Tech', 'Linux'] tags = ['Arch', 'System']
+title = 'What Package Provides What Command' description = 'Pacman commands to see what command is provided by what package in Arch linux.' categories = ['Tech', 'Linux'] tags = ['Arch', 'System']
 +++